 On April 8, 2008, the Company signed a collaboration agreement for Harmon Hill, LLC ("Harmon Hill") to provide consulting and other services for the development and commercialization of oncology therapeutics by ZIOPHARM.
-Under the agreement the Company has agreed to pay Harmon Hill \$20 thousand per month for the consulting services and has further agreed to pay Harmon Hill (a) \$500 thousand upon the first patient dosing of the Specified Drug in a pivotal trial, which trial uses a dosing Regime introduced by Harmon Hill; and (b) provided that the Specified Drug receives regulatory approval from the U.S. Food & Drug Administration ("FDA"), the European Medicines Agency ("EMA") or another regulatory agency for the marketing of the Specified Drug, a 1% royalty of the Company's net sales will be awarded to Harmon Hill.
+Under the agreement the Company has agreed to pay Harmon Hill \$20 thousand per month for the consulting services and has further agreed to pay Harmon Hill (a) \$500 thousand upon the first patient dosing of the Specified Drug in a pivotal trial, which trial uses a dosing Regime introduced by Harmon Hill; and (b) provided that the Specified Drug receives regulatory approval from the FDA, the European Medicines Agency or another regulatory agency for the marketing of the Specified Drug, a 1% royalty of the Company's net sales will be awarded to Harmon Hill.
 If the Specified Drug is sublicensed to a third party, the agreement entitles Harmon Hill to 1% award of royalties or other payments received from a sublicense.
-Subject to renewal or extension by the parties, the term of the agreement was for a one year period that expired April 8, 2009.
-Following such expiration, the parties continued to operate under the terms of the agreement and, subsequent to June 30, 2011, the agreement was further extended through April 8, 2012.
-The Company expensed \$240 thousand during the years ended December 31, 2009 and 2010 and \$120 thousand for the six months ended June 30, 2011 for consulting services per the aforementioned agreement.
-No milestones under the collaboration agreement were reached or expensed during the years ended December 31, 2008, 2009 or 2010 or during the six months ended June 30, 2011.
+Subject to renewal or extension by the parties, the term of the agreement was for a one-year period that expired April 8, 2009.
+Following such expiration, the parties continued to operate under the terms of the agreement and, during 2010, the agreement was formally extended through April 8, 2011 and again through April 8, 2012.
+The Company expensed \$240 thousand during the years ended Darcember 31, 2009, 2010 and 2011 for consulting services per the aforementioned agreement.
+The company expensed \$60 thousand during the three months ended March 31, 2012 for consulting services per the aforementioned agreement.
+No milestones under the license agreement were reached or expensed during the years ended December 31, 2009, 2010 or for the three months ended March 31, 2012.